 For a list of some of our previous Leadership activities check here.
 Or, see Dr. Chowdhury’s latest talk at the 2019 ITE Leadership Summit.

 Dr. Mashrur “Ronnie” Chowdhury, director of the C2M2, was invited to give the closing talk at the Institute of Transportation Engineers (ITE) Southern District 2019 – Student Leadership Summit, which took place February 22-24, 2019 in Clemson, South Carolina.
-Dr. Chowdhury’s talk was titled “An Exciting Career in Future Transportation Technologies,” and focused on Cyber Physical Systems (CPS) for smart citites, smart technologies, and how they connect the physical and cyber worlds for a smarter, more efficient future.
+Dr. Chowdhury’s talk was titled “An Exciting Career in Future Transportation Technologies,” and focused on Cyber-Physical Systems (CPS) for smart cities, smart technologies, and how they connect the physical and cyber worlds for a smarter, more efficient future.
 Dr. Chowdhury shared his introduction related to CPS and the beginning of his engineering career with around 70 attendees, from throughout the Southern District.
-He also discussed the growing need for engineers with experience working with CPS for smart cities, smart technology, and the Intelligent Transportation Systems (ITS), and the leadership opportunities that this need presents to students on the forefront of these systems.
+He also discussed the growing need for engineers with experience working with CPS for smart cities, smart technology, and the Intelligent Transportation Systems (ITS), and the leadership opportunities that this need presents to students at the forefront of these systems.